-The internet is accessed via the school network which is provided via the Local Authority.
-All traffic must adhere to the ICT Acceptable Use Policy.
-Users should be aware of and comply with this policy.

-Staff should note that personal use is a privilege and must not be excessive or interfere with the proper performance of an employee's duties.

-The internet must not be used inappropriately.
+- 4.1 The internet is accessed via the school network and all traffic must adhere to the ICT Acceptable Use Policy.
+Users should be aware of and comply with this policy. - 4.2 Staff should note that personal use is a privilege and must not be excessive or interfere with the proper performance of an employee's duties. - 4.3 The internet must not be used inappropriately.
 The following is an illustrative list of inappropriate use, but it is not intended to be exhaustive.
-The internet must not be used for:

-- Accessing, downloading, storing recording or bookmarking sites that are offensive, obscene, defamatory, abusive or otherwise unlawful. (for instance, those that facilitate hacking or contain pornographic material) - Publishing material that brings the school's reputation into disrepute - Downloading software which breaches the software company's rights or licence agreements.

-Unfortunately the largely uncontrolled nature of the internet means that users can inadvertently access sites containing offensive, obscene, defamatory, abusive or otherwise unlawful material.
+The internet must not be used for: - Accessing, downloading, storing, recording or bookmarking sites that are offensive, obscene, defamatory, abusive or otherwise unlawful. (for instance, those that facilitate hacking or contain pornographic material) - Publishing material that brings the school's reputation into disrepute. - Downloading software which breaches the software company's rights or licence agreements. - 4.4 Unfortunately the largely uncontrolled nature of the internet means that users can inadvertently access sites containing offensive, obscene, defamatory, abusive or otherwise unlawful material.
 In these instances users must exit such sites immediately.
-Prolonged or regular access to such sites is considered as intentional misuse of the facility.

-The school provides laptops to many staff and the use of these away from the workplace is a recognised purpose of their issue.
+Prolonged or regular access to such sites is considered as intentional misuse of the facility. - 4.5 The school provides laptops to many members of staff and the use of these away from the workplace is a recognised purpose of their issue.
 Staff should appreciate that the above guidance still applies while using a laptop out of school and where other people are allowed to use a school laptop, its use should be monitored by the member of staff.
-Staff should be conscious of what they store on a school laptop of a personal nature, eg photographs or other documents.

-The school takes no responsibility for any online transactions and is not liable for the failure of security measures.
+Staff should be conscious of what they store on a school laptop of a personal nature, e.g. photographs or other documents. - 4.6 The school takes no responsibility for any online transactions and is not liable for the failure of security measures.
 All users should be aware that internet use may be recorded.

-Email Use
+5. Email Use